impossible-bureau/ib-web-boilerplate/README.md

 ##Automated compilation on change (handlebars/scss)
 Will call for recompilation when changes are detected in either templates/ or templates/

-* <code>cd path/to/Gruntfile.js</code>   (or any subdirectory)
+		cd path/to/Gruntfile   (or any subdirectory)
-* <code>grunt watch</code>
+		grunt watch

+###livereload

+While running the <code>grunt watch</code> command a livereload server will also be available for having your sass changes update on save without having to refresh the browser.
+A browser extension is required for enabling this behavior and can be found [here](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) for Chrome.

-##Deployment
+##Deployment Ready Build
-This will purge and reproduce another copy of the site files in the deploy directory.
-The main difference is that index.html (and other files if specified in Gruntfile.js) will strip out individual js links in favor of a single link to scripts.min.js.
+This will purge and generate another copy of the site files in the deploy directory.
+The main difference is that index.html (and other files if specified in Gruntfile) will strip out individual js links in favor of a single link to scripts.min.js.
+If you wish to include certain libraries separately simple keep the library in the root of the source/libs/ directory and link it outside of the DEV_ONLY comment block in index.html.

-* <code>grunt deploy</code>
-* Test the build by confirming index.html was successfully modified (scripts.min.js is included instead of individual ones), and that it works by setting up another vhost/server with that folder as the document root.
+	grunt deploy

 ##Notes:
 * Note that the handlebars template namespace has been changed to ib.Templates so you should now process a template with this:
 <code>ib.Templates\['sample_template.html'](context)</code>
 * Remember to suffix all templates in templates/ with '.html' or else they will be ignored.
 * When adding new js scripts to source/index.html do not modify the comments (\<!-- DEV_ONLY -->, \<!-- END_DEV_ONLY -->, \<!-- PROD_ONLY -->, \<!-- END_PROD_ONLY -->).
 Similarly do not uncomment the min.js script.
 These should only be modified by the grunt deploy task.
-See the replace-string task in Gruntfile.js if you really need to modify these.
+See the replace-string task in Gruntfile if you really need to modify these.
 * If you're using a text editor like sublime you can make your life easier by limiting the open folders to source/, templates/, and sass/ and adding \*.min.css and \*.min.js to your editor's search ignore preferences to keep searches manageable.